pintub/dataStructure-algo/Leetcode/src/main/java/year2k21/common/pattern/recursionANDbacktracking/RecursionAndBackTracking.md

   - `Mechanism` : At any position,TakeO-DontTake approach, as ordering duplicates should be avoided

 ### Meechanism Visualization
-- At any position, Take-DontTake approach (Subsequence/Subset/Combinatation)
+- At any position, Take-DontTake approach (Only once) (Subsequence/Subset/Combinatation)
+- At any position, Take-DontTake approach (Unbounded)
 - At any position,Take one from list of available candidates(But Take a candidate only once) (Permutation or Permutation Duplicates)
 - At any position,Take one from list of available candidates(But Take a candidate any-times) (unbounded knapsack)